Sanskriti1102/Hand-Written-Digit-Classification/README.md

 9<br>
 These labels denote the hand written digits which can be plotted as we
 ##
-Minor Project given to me by Verzeo
+A Minor Project given to me by Verzeo
 --